-1) Use LPM2 instead of LPM3 or LPM4.
-Refer to the device specific datasheet for details on LPM2 wake up time and power consumption.
+Workaround 1) Use LPM2 instead of LPM3 or LPM4.
+Refer to the device specific datasheet for details times and power consumption.

 2) If the application only uses RTC or GPIO as a wakeup source, use LPM3.5 or LPM4.5 instead.
-Refer to the device specific datasheet for details on LPM3.5/LPM4.5 wake up times and power consumption.
+Refer to the device specific datasheet for details on LPM3.5/LPM4.5 wake up

-Note: When using LPM3.5/LPM4.5, the Compute Through Power Loss (CTPL) utility APIs (part of the FRAM software utilities) can be used to configure device behavior prior to LPM entry and on wake-up.
+Note: When using LPM3.5/LPM4.5, the Compute Through Power Loss (CTPL) utility APIs (part of the FRAM software utilities) can be used to configure device behavior prior to

+LPM entry and on wake-up.